Uncovering the Romania Diaries

 In the end, that stupid DELE exam won out, so I’ll just leave you with some shots from hauntingly gorgeous cemeteries from around Europe.

-Prayer candles at the Humor painted monastery in Moldova, Romania
+Prayer candles in Bukovina, Romania

-A forlorn cemetery in Maramures, Romania right before Easter Sunday
+A forlorn cemetery in Maramures, Romania

 The Merry Cemetery of Sapanta, right on the border.
 I love the jovial depictions of life and death of over 800 people.